-As a former journalist and being the son of an English professor and librarian, and being a journalism major, I’m, well, sensitive to proper grammar.
+As a former journalist and being the son of an English professor and librarian, I’m sensitive to proper grammar.
 I’ve learned to bite my tongue whenever someone says “Between he and I” or “irregardless,” although I have been known to correct signs in grocery stores and restaurants.
 It’s an affliction, I’ll admit.

 Recently, a friend of mine reminded me of how I used to make fun of Paula Abdul’s “Opposites Attract,” in which every verse begins with the words “It ain’t.”
 That got me thinking about other grammar violations in songs.

 There are a lot of songs with bad grammar.
 Horrible, awful grammar.
 So many, in fact, that I’ve had to limit my search to only the worst offenders.
 Here the best bad grammar examples in music, grouped by type of grammar felony.